saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_4.md

 Echo Health was a mid-sized regional health system with an impressive footprint: 4 hospitals, 23 outpatient clinics, 847 physicians, 12,000 employees, and 340,000 annual patient encounters.
 Over fifteen years, Sarah's team had built what they believed was a sophisticated data infrastructure—a pristine SQL Server data warehouse, Azure data lake, Databricks for ML workloads, and strong governance throughout.
 They had won awards for data excellence at each stage.

-Then came the CEO's request: "Can we deploy an AI agent for patient scheduling by Q3?"
+Then came the request from Dr. Arun Raj, Echo's Board Chair.
+A former cardiologist who had served as CEO before transitioning to the board three years ago, Dr. Raj had a gift for cutting through technical complexity to operational reality.
+"Can we deploy an AI agent for patient scheduling by Q3?"

 Sarah's team spent the next six months and **$2 million** building three pilot agents.
 What they delivered was technically functional—the code ran, the agents responded, the infrastructure didn't crash.
 But functional isn't the same as usable, and usable isn't the same as trusted.